 In my early twenties I suffered a health crisis that made me painfully aware that if we don’t take care of our health, before too long we won’t be able to enjoy our lives at all.
 I had the unfortunate but informative experience of being sick and in pain and seeing how it clouded my entire life and I decided that I needed to take care of myself if I wanted to have a good life.

-Over the years, my definition of health has evolved beyond my old mindset of nutrition and fitness.
+Over the years, my definition of health has evolved beyond the subjects of nutrition and fitness.
 My own life path and evolution has expanded my approach and now includes many parameters of health that I believe ALL need to be fostered for us to be the healthiest, happiest people we can be.

 Even if there were a clear definition of perfection, which there isn’t, it wouldn’t be possible it achieve it in every area of performance and life all at the same time.
 Perfection has become the enemy of “good enough”.